 By accepting admission to Radford University, each student makes a commitment to understand, support, and abide by the University Honor Code without compromise or exception.
 Violations of academic integrity will not be tolerated.
 This class will be conducted in strict observance of the Honor Code.
 Refer to your Student Handbook for details.
-In this class the student is expected to do all out of class programming assignments on their own, without help from other students.
+In this class the student is expected to do all out of class assignments on their own.
 All violations will be reported.
 All assignments are to be done independently unless I specifically say otherwise.
-The only exception to this is, of course, the lab project.